 With online shopping trends and ecommerce growth in mind, it might be time to reconsider the package management process at your multifamily building.

 Why you need a multifamily package management solution

 Package management solutions like package lockers and package rooms streamline the delivery process, keep packages safe, and ensure that residents always get their packages on time.

 You should invest in a multifamily package management system for three key reasons:

 1. Reduce strain and save time for staff

 In a 2018 NMHC survey, 68% of property staff reported spending between one to four hours per week managing packages.
 And staff spend even more time on package management around Black Friday, the holidays, and other high-volume periods.
 That time could be much better spent on important tasks like securing the building, managing guests, and engaging with residents.

-Think about it: Every hour your staff spends on package intake and storage is an hour you are paying them to forego other tasks that contribute to keeping residents happy and maintaining the building.
+Think about it: Every hour your staff spends on package intake and storage is an hour you’re paying them to forgo other tasks that contribute to keeping residents happy and maintaining the building.
 Those hours add up quickly!

 Ecommerce growth has resulted in people buying all kinds of products online.
 These days, packages as small as jewelry and as large as a sofa could show up at your apartment building.